 How much are annual credit card fees? (+)

 While there’s no set amount, annual credit card fees typically hover between $30 and $150, with the majority of rewards cards charging around $120.

-There is a small selection of ultra-premium credit cards that do charge annual fees above the $500 mark, such as the American Express Platinum, but these cards have strict qualification requirements and offer an assortment of high-end perks not available on other cards.
+There is a small selection of ultra-premium credit cards that do charge annual fees above the $500 mark, such as the American Express Platinum Card, but these cards have high qualification requirements and offer an assortment of high-end perks not available on other cards.